matrix-org/matrix-spec-proposals/proposals/2530-body-as-caption.md

 > image, the filename of the image, or some kind of content description for
 > accessibility e.g. ‘image attachment’.

+while [`m.audio`] describes it as

+> A description of the audio e.g. ‘Bee Gees - Stayin’ Alive’, or some kind of
+> content description for accessibility e.g. ‘audio attachment’.

 In practice, clients (or at least Element) use it as the file name.
 As a part of adding captions, the `body` field for all message types is explicitly defined to be used as the file name when the `filename` field is not present.